mefardales/mefardales/README.md

 ---
 <p align="center">
 <i>Welcome to the repository where coffee turns into code! 🚀☕ Here you'll find the creations of a Software Engineer with more than 4 years of experience in full-stack web development. </i>
-<i>Oh, and remember: the best bug is the one fixed with a good cup of coffee. 😉</i>
+<i>Oh, and remember: the best bug is the one fixed with a good cup of coffee.😉</i>

 <p align="center">
   <a href= "https://www.linkedin.com/in/mefardales/">